 We land at Larnaca International Airport LAC at 12:44am.
 Upon exiting the plane, a staff member asked to see our Cyprus flight pass.
 Apparently, people who are not vaccinated must go down to the apron cement and take a rapid covid test and await their results.

 We grab our bags and are met by a nice driver holding a sign with my name.
 We load up into his Mercedes van and drive to the Les Palmiers Beach Hotel.
 We check into room 501.

 Jet lagged, I wake at around 4am, lie about a bit in bed but eventually muster up the motivation for a morning walk around the deserted neighborhood.

-Dinner at Psarolimano Tavern consisting of swordfish kebab, grilled octopus, Cyprus salad, and grilled haloumi cheeses with tomatoe marmalade.
+For dinner we head to Psarolimano Fish Tavern consisting of swordfish kebab, grilled octopus, Cyprus salad, and grilled haloumi cheeses with tomatoe marmalade.

 Plateia Faneromenis - cafe scene in Nicosia around church of Panayia Phaneromenis

 We walk from our to the green on the Nicosia side of the border, stamp out of Cyprus, cross through no-man’s land, and then stamp into Lefkoşa in Northern Cyprus.
 It is an interesting experience.
 We wander around the various neighborhoods in Lefkosa.We eventually hail a taxi and drive to Kyrenia and walk around the Venitian harbor.
 It is beautiful and a tad hot.

 A speeding taxi van takes us back to Lefkoşa, where we hit up Simit Dünyası for an excellent Turkish coffee.
 We cross back into Cyprus proper and I stumble home, exhuasted.